bpucker/FlavonoidFriday/README.md

 While anthocyanins are well known for their colour, it is likely that additional functions in stress response might be even more important (reviewed by Landi et al., 2015).

 ### (4) Proanthocyanidins are responsible for seed coat colouration ###
-> **_<a href="https://twitter.com/boas_pucker/status/1372820142980272130">TWEET</a>:_** Proanthocyanidins (PA) are responsible for a dark appearance of seed coats.
+> **Post:** Proanthocyanidins (PA) are responsible for a dark appearance of seed coats.
 The biosynthesis of PAs is not completely understood and probably differs between species #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1372820142980272130">
 <img alt="Proanthocyanidins (Tweet #4)" src="https://pbs.twimg.com/media/EwyzS7hWYAI6zQZ?format=jpg&name=medium" width="30%" height="30%">